Frequently Asked Questions

 ２− Do you do trial lessons?

 Yes, we do have trial lessons to allow you to experience our teaching methods.
 We can organize a 1 hour trial group lesson or 30 minutes of private lesson after the level assessment.

 ３− What are the 10,000 JPY registration fees for?

 New students pay a one-time registration fee to cover the charge of the administration process and in order for the members to pursue their studies in the best possible environment.
 The following services are made possible by members’ registration fees:

 ３− How to I pay the tuition fees?

-- If you are in Japan: including the above methods, you may also pay directly by cash at the reception.
+- If you are in Japan: including the above methods, you may also pay directly by cash or credit card at the reception.

 ４− What are the cancellation regulations?

 We try our best to have a flexible schedule that fits your busy schedule.